WeAreAro/partner-api-demo/README.md

 The purpose of this project is to provide an example of how a Partner could implement the API within a modern frontend stack.

-It *is not intended* for production.
-It is not optimized and fails to use React optimizations and recommendations.
+It *is not intended* for production (it is not optimized and doesn't necessarily use React optimizations and recommendations).

 It *is intended* to provide clarity on the:

 1. The expected payload and how it is handled for each journey.
 2. Basic validation expected around required fields.
-3. The conditional logic around certain aspects of the form such as if the applicant is retired.
+3. The conditional logic around certain aspects of the form (such as if the applicant is retired).
-4. How the result looks and could be handled.
+4. How the API requests are constructed and results handled.
+5. How the API results can be displayed and interacted with.

 The documentation is available [here](https://developer.aro.co.uk/).